cscart/docs/en/user_guide/manage_products/import_export/product_import.rst

 #.
 Specify the following settings:

-   * **Skip creating new products**—if you enable this setting, then new products won't be created during the import.
-If the imported file contains the products that already exist in the database of the store, then those products will be updated.
+   * **Update existing products only**—if you enable this setting, then products that don't exist in the database of your store will be skipped during import.
+New products won't be created, and if the imported file has products that already exist in the database of the store, then those products will be updated.

+   * **Images directory**—the path to the directory where the imported images are located.
+This will be used if the image file is specified without a path in the imported CSV file.

+   * **Price decimal separator**—the symbol that is used to separate the integer part from the fractional part in product prices in the imported CSV file.

    * **Category delimiter**—the delimiter that separates parent and child categories in the category path in the imported CSV file.

    * **Feature variants delimiter**—the delimiter that separates the feature variants in the imported CSV file.

-   * **Images directory**—the path to the directory where the imported images are located.
-This will be used if the image file is specified without a path in the imported CSV file.

-   * **Files directory**—the path to the directory where the imported product files are located.
+   * **Directory for the files of downloadable products**—the path to the directory where the imported product files are located.
 This will be used if the product file is specified without a path in the imported CSV file.

+   * **Set quantity of all products to zero**—шf you enable this setting, all the products in your store will have their quantity set to 0, except for the products that have the quantity specified in the imported file.

-   * **Delete all existing product files before import**—tick this checkbox if you want to delete all existing files of a downloadable products when you import it.
+   * **Delete existing files of downloadable products**—if you enable this setting, then importing downloadable products will delete their existing files.
+If the setting is disabled, the new files of downloadable products will simply be added to existing files.

-   * **Reset inventory**—tick this checkbox if you want to reset inventory for all products.

-   * **Price decimal separator**—the symbol that is used to separate the integer part from the fractional part in product prices in the imported CSV file.

    * **CSV delimiter**—the column delimiter that is be used in the imported CSV file.